FAQ- Frequently Asked Questions

 FAQ Question: Will the oil flow slow down in colder temperatures?

 Answer: Cooler weather will actually have two effects which somewhat balance each other out.
 While oil tends to flow slower in cooler weather, there is an offsetting effect.
 The density of air will also be increased in colder weather, which is why you may notice an increase in engine power when the temperatures drop.
 This increased air density will cause the wind pressure at the oiler inlet to increase, which will make the oil flow faster to offset the thicker oil.
+We offer an adjustable flow reservoir that will allow you to easily adjust the oil flow to compensate for temperature changes.

 Have other questions?
 Feel free to e-mail us at email@example.com and we will add to our FAQ.